5 Tips for Safe Bed Sharing

 4.)
 Use secure top bed rails or bumpers

-Some bed rails create a crack between the mattress and the rail; There is a risk with these rails that your baby could roll into the crack and become trapped.
-Mattress top bed rails offer a safe barrier without the cracks.
+Some bed rails create a crack between the mattress and the rail; there is a risk with these rails that your baby could roll into the crack and become trapped.
+Mattress top bed rails offer a safety barrier without cracks.

 5.)
 Move your bed close to the ground

-While as many precautions should be taken as possible, it's important to remember that the risk of falling while bed sharing is always present.
-One of the most important things you can do in bed sharing is keep your bed low to the ground.
-Many bed sharing families ditch the box spring (or put it in storage) and set the mattress on the floor.
-This insures that if your baby does fall, the risk of injury is minimal.
+While as many precautions should be taken as possible, it's important to remember that the risk of falling while bed-sharing is always present.
+One of the most important things you can do in bed-sharing is keeping your bed low to the ground.
+Many bed-sharing families ditch the box spring (or put it in storage) and set the mattress on the floor.
+This ensures that if your baby does fall, the risk of injury is minimal.